MarkosKon/slider-carousel-examples/README.md

 - city-3.jpg: Photo by Matthew DeVries from Pexels
 - city-4.jpg: Photo by Josh Hild from Pexels
 - city-5.jpg: Photo by Jeswin Thomas from Pexels
+- city-6.jpg: Photo by Johannes Plenio from Pexels

 ## Video Credits